artsy/eigen/docs/developing_a_feature.md

 </details>

 Both lab options and Echo Features [get injected into Emission's `options` automatically](https://github.com/artsy/eigen/blob/d9fd4a5c7a95204bda3c5728aa22b2c6e716e57f/Artsy/App/ARAppDelegate%2BEmission.m#L308-L321).
-See the [Using an Emission Option](#using-an-emission-option) section below for how to actually use these options.
+See the [Using an option in Emission](#using-an-option-in-emission) section below for how to actually use these options.

 ## Adding a Lab Option